dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 You will forever be chasing the ever-evolving solutions, never recognizing the true underlying requirements.

-## Volatility examples
-+ user volatility
-+ Client app volatility
-    web/mobile
-+ security volatility
-    different methods of authentication
-+ notification volatility
-    email/phone/browser
-+ storage volatility
-    local db / cloud
-    (local db is actually a disguised solution to a requirement of storing data)
-+ connection and synchronization volatility
-+ locale and regulations volatility
-+ input volatility

-Is vital to call out the areas of volatility and map them in your decomposition `as early as possible`

-1. System decomposition
+## System decomposition
 Once you have settled on the areas of `volatility`, you need to `encapsulate` them in components of the architecture The transition from the list of volatile areas to components of the architecture is hardly ever one to one.

 With design, always start with the `simple and easy decisions`.
 Those decisions `add constrains` to the system, making subsequent decisions easier.

 ## Volatility And The Business
 While you must encapsulate the volatile areas, not everything that could change